giangchicken/test_multithread_py313/README.md

 ### Prerequisites
 - Ubuntu or any Debian-based Linux distribution
 - Conda installed (Anaconda or Miniconda)
+- Avoid using Docker without a GUI, as some URLs require headless browsing.
 ---

 ### Step 1: Create Conda Environment with Python 3.13